CPJPRINCE/opex_manifest_generator/README.md

 ![Hash Screenshot](assets/Hash%20Headers.png)

-*To note, currently interruption / resuming is not supported with the Auto Class Tool
+*Be aware that interruption / resuming is not currently supported with the Auto Class Tool.

 ### XML Metadata - Basic Templates

-To utilise an import with XML Metadata templates, first the XML template has to be stored in the source 'metadata' directory.
-DC, MODS, GPDR, and EAD templates come with the package.
+DC, MODS, GPDR, and EAD templates are supported alongside installation of the package.

 After exporting an Auto Class spreadsheet, add in additional columns to the spreadsheet; like the XIP data, all fields are optional, and can added on a 'drop-in' basis.